O. J. McDuffie: Life after football

 McDuffie hosts a weekly podcast, The Fish Tank: Dolphins Tales From The Deep, as part of the Miami Dolphins Podcast Network.

 McDuffie was formerly a radio personality for WAXY, an AM sports radio station in South Florida and is now a sports blogger at OPENSports.com.
 He is also the founder and chairman of the Catch 81 Foundation, an organization created to raise money for children's charitable causes in the South Florida metropolitan area.

 He was inducted into the Dolphins Walk of Fame on December 29, 2013.

-In 2015, he was inducted into the Hawken School Athletic Hall of Fame.
+In 2014, he was inducted into the Hawken School Athletic Hall of Fame.

-In 2025, he was the keynote speaker at the Friendly Sons of Saint Patrick in Pittston, Pa.
+In 2025, he was the keynote speaker at the Friendly Sons of Saint Patrick annual dinner in Pittston, Pennsylvania.